 Michelle George, Nurse, L.P.N.
 Nurse Michelle graduated from Patrick Henry Community College with an A.A.S in nursing in 2010.
 She worked as an office nurse for six years before joining the Carlisle Family and she has two children at Carlisle.
 Nurse Michelle loves the family-oriented atmosphere that Carlisle brings to each and every student and their families.

 Neal Meyer, Lower School Director Mrs. Meyer graduated from Lenoir Rhyne University with a Bachelor of Arts in Psychology.
 Immediately upon graduation, she began graduate-level coursework at Averett University and met the necessary requirements for certification in elementary education.
 While attending Averett University, she trained under Dr. Bethany Tucker, developer of Tucker Signing Strategies for Reading.
 Mrs. Meyer was hired by Dr. Tucker to lead and teach the strategies to other aspiring educators at Averett University and students in the Danville Public Schools.
 Mrs. Meyer began her 25-year teaching career in Danville Public Schools in 1994.
-She joined Carlisle School in 2003 as a preschool teacher at the Carlisle School Danville Satellite Campus.
+She joined Carlisle School in 2003 as a preschool teacher.
 In 2008, she transitioned into the position as Lower School Director, giving her the opportunity to fulfill her dream of leading a team the most dedicated and skillful educators in the region.
 The extraordinary children, parents, and faculty that comprise the Carlisle community, are a privilege for her to serve.
 They are inquisitive, compassionate, and resourceful, and they provide Mrs. Meyer with learning opportunities of her own each and every day.

 Amy Parikh, Director of Finance & Human Resources Mrs. Parikh received her Bachelors Degree from the University of West Georgia in 1998.
 After completing her degree, she began her career as an auditor with the state of Georgia, then moved into general financial accounting.
 In 2007, she and her family relocated to Southern Virginia where she ventured into the fields of education and volunteerism, but she always returned to the field of accounting.
 Prior to assuming the position of Director of Finance in 2017, Mrs. Parikh worked for several organizations in the South Boston – Halifax County area, while also acting as treasurer for The Prizery in South Boston and the Paul Jones Cotillion Club in Halifax.
 Mrs. Parikh is married with two children.

 Kari Shough, Upper School Administrative Assistant Mrs. Shough started in August 2019 as a school aide, helping in the cafeteria and with the extended day program.
 She has now joined the Upper School as the Administrative Assistant.
-She graduated from Virginia Commonwealth University in 2011 with a Bachelors of Science in Radiation Sciences with a concentration in Radiation Therapy.
-She just joined the Carlisle team after leaving her Radiation Therapy job to be closer to home and to have more time with her two children and the desire for new career opportunities.
-She is thrilled to work at a wonderful school that is a nurturing and supportive environment. “
+She graduated from Virginia Commonwealth University in 2011 with a Bachelor of Science in Radiation Sciences with a concentration in Radiation Therapy.
+She joined the Carlisle team after leaving her Radiation Therapy job to be closer to home and to have more time with her two children and the desire for new career opportunities.
+She is thrilled to work at a wonderful school that is a nurturing and supportive environment.

 Robin Spencer, Middle School Administrative Assistant Ms. Spencer has an Associate, Arts & Sciences General Studies Degree from Patrick Henry Community College.
 She joined the Carlisle School family in 2013, bringing with her over fourteen years of administrative experience along with a love for the school and its children.
 In her time at Carlisle, she has also been a host parent for International students, sharing her home with students from around the world.
 This experience has been very valuable for her and her family.
-Ms. Spencer’s son came to Carlisle in 2010 as a PS4 student and now plays JV soccer for the Chiefs.
+Ms. Spencer’s son came to Carlisle in 2010 as a PS4 student and now plays soccer for the Chiefs.

 Mike Washburn, Facilities Manager Mr. Washburn joined the Carlisle Family in the Spring of 2019.
 He has over 30 years of experience as a Class A Contractor.
 Throughout much of his career, he has been self-employed and he worked at Ferrum College in Maintenance for five years.
 Mr. Washburn is married with three children and six grandchildren.